Distinguished University Professor

 Associate Editor of The Journal of Neurophysiology

-Research in our lab is funded by grants from NIH,NSF, and the Brains & Behavior program.
+Research in our lab is currently funded by a grant from NSF.
+In the past, we have been funded by NIH and the Brains & Behavior program as well.